 If you thought the end of summer meant the end of burger season, think again – as one of the nation’s favourite foods, and a perennial menu staple, every season is burger season.
-However today is a special one for burger lovers, it’s National Burger Day.
+However this week is extra special for anyone with a passion for patties, as 26 August is National Burger Day.
+National Burger Day.

 And to celebrate, we’ve assembled the top expert tips for creating the perfect burger…

 Get the meat to fat ratio right